 in Nadia, West Bengal and passed away on 3 December 2002.
 He was in the line of Babaji,

 Lahiri, Yukteswar and Yogananda.

 |"The simple and easy breath control prescribed in Kriya Yoga technique restores lost equilibrium." ["Paramhamsa Hariharananda on Kriya Yoga"]|

-So-called essential.
-Beware of improper use of Hindu scriptures in kriya circles [Great abuse of scriptures?].
-There is no clear-cut evidence that any scriptures in Hinduism really refer to Babaji's system of kriya yoga at all.
-Study the evidence and adjust your faith accordingly.
-At any rate, very gentle ujjayi breathing and its easily discernible effects do not rely on ancient works and not credible references.
-Maintaining some good reserve well in these waters may be called polite to yourself.
-So seek to establish the facts before the going sectarian; that could be good for you and your dear ones in the long run.
+In certain kriya circles there seems to be much abuse of many scriptures,: there is hardly any clear-cut evidence that any scriptures in Hinduism really refer to Babaji's system of kriya yoga by the word 'kriya' in them.
+Some good reserve in these waters may be called being polite to yourself.
+At any rate, establish the facts before getting induced into sectarianism; this could be good for you and your dear ones after all.

 Predominant yoga outlooks have changed very much over time.

 It shows up that very many outlooks of gurus of old have been somewhat discarded nowadays due to the fact that most modern gurus think according to Vedanta philosophy, which is one of several Hindu philosophies.
 The other five orthodox schools are Mimamsa, Sankhya, Yoga, Nyaya, and Vaisesika.
 Also, there are many schools (cults) of Vedanta itself.
 Historically they competed among themselves and with many others.
 [Chatterjee and Datta 1968]